 Hoshin Kanri (also called Policy Deployment) is a method for ensuring that a company's strategic goals drive progress and action at every level within that company.
 This method eliminates the waste that comes from inconsistent direction and poor communication.

 Hoshin Kanri strives to get every employee pulling in the same direction at the same time.
 It achieves this by aligning the goals of the company (Strategy) with the plans of middle management (Tactics) and the work performed by all employees (Operations).

 One way to understand Hoshin Kanri is to walk through a typical set of implementation steps.

 Focus on five goals (or less).
-The mere act of writing down goals can create a (false) feeling of progress – and more goals feels like more progress.
-In reality, a goal only expresses intent.
-Taking action is the hard part.
+The mere act of writing down goals can create a (false) feeling of progress – and more goals feel like more progress.
+In reality, a goal only expresses intent; taking action is the hard part.
 Every company has finite resources and energy…and a limited attention span.
 Focusing on a small number of goals makes success far more likely than dissipating energy across dozens of goals.
 Or looking at it another way…if everything is important; nothing is important.